 - Be judicious with antibiotics.
 Antibiotics are designed to kill bacteria and they do so indiscriminately.
 This means the good guys get taken out, as well as those that may be making you sick.
 Obviously if you really need them then you really need them, but I always recommend avoiding antibiotics as much as is humanly possible.

 - Stress less.
 Both acute and chronic stress are well known to affect various functions of our gastrointestinal tracts (Konturek et al. 201155) – this will seem fairly obvious if you’ve ever experienced nervous “butterflies” or anxiety-induced nausea.
-As our knowledge base grows, it’s becoming increasingly clear that the neurotransmitters and hormones we produce when we’re stressed have a direct effect on our microbiota and that these changes in turn have a direct adverse effect on our health (Lyte et al. 201156; Bailey et al. 201157; Bailey et al. 201058).
+As our knowledge base grows, it’s becoming increasingly clear that the neurotransmitters and hormones produced under stress have a direct effect on microbiota and that these changes in turn adversely affect health (Lyte et al. 201156; Bailey et al. 201157; Bailey et al. 201058).

 Achieving improvements in gut health is an easy win that a lot of women comment on during my free 30 Day PCOS Diet Challenge.
 Not only does this help with weight loss, but women also report sleeping better, and feeling happier.
 These results make perfect sense in light of the close relationship between our microbiome and the gut-brain axis.